-Knight Frank in its Kenya Market Update – 2nd Half 2018 report, highlighting the country’s real estate performance in prime residential, offices, retail, hotel and tourism, and industrial property segments over the period said continued oversupply in Nairobi’s prime residential market put pressure on prices and rents, resulting in declines last year.
+In its Kenya Market Update – 2nd Half 2018 report, Knight Frank said continued oversupply in Nairobi’s prime residential market put pressure on prices and rents, resulting in declines in 2018.

-The uptake of Grade A office space continued apace in the second half of 2018, although prime rents stagnated at US$1.3 per square foot per month owing to the current oversupply.
+Grade A office space uptake continued apace in the second half of 2018, although prime rents stagnated at US$1.3 per square foot per month owing to the current oversupply.

 The report shows the absorption of Grade A office space rose by 63% in the six months compared to the first half’s uptake.